am1kyu/home-lab-network-segmentation/README.md

 # HOME LAB NETWORK SEGMENTATION

 ## Objective
-Deployed a low-interaction honeypot to capture and analyze automated attack patterns.
-Monitored traffic, logged intrusion attempts, and identified common exploits and attacker origins.
+Designed and implemented a segmented home network using VLANs to isolate IoT devices, a personal server, and guest access, enhancing security and network management.

 ### Skills Learned